 The governance is less confining than in a public board, so you can be responsible for everything from setting annual budgets, establishing operational goals, and evaluating the CEO's job performance.

 Private organizations are usually run as a partnership.
-This means the CEO and CTO are typically major shareholders, so you'll want to make sure you agree with their vision.
+Typically the CEO and CTO are significant shareholders, so you'll want to ensure you agree with their vision.
 They will have much more influence than in a publicly-traded company.

 Sitting on a public board is a prestigious seat.
 But the role comes with more exposure to legal risk, significant time commitment, and potentially public criticism.
 So thick skin is a prerequisite.